-To add a server, click on the “+” tab and enter the server url.
-After the WMS discovery process, the list of available layers will be displayed.
+To add a server, click on the + tab and enter a url.
+After the WMS discovery process, the list of available layers is displayed.
 Select one to add it to the current globe layer list.
 Unselect it to remove it.

 Installing Images and Elevations

 The World Wind Java Installing Imagery And Elevations Demo enables a user to install image data and elevation data from a file on the local hard drive.
 This data can be installed as a full pyramid of tiles or as a partial pyramid.
 Installing a full pyramid takes longer and consumes more space on the user’s hard drive, but has the best runtime performance.
 Installing a partial pyramid takes less time and consumes less space on the user’s hard drive, but requires that the original data not be moved or deleted.

 Demonstrates how to use the SectorSelector utility to save a selected region of surface imagery and elevations to a GeoTIFF file.

 Demonstrates high resolution imagery (0.2 meters per pixel) and elevation data (1.6 meters per pixel) served by the World Wind WMS, and visualized by the World Wind Java client.